Generative engine optimisation

 The two-step pattern: read at render, write at confirm

 AI search products that quote parking availability should follow a strict two-step pattern: call the read endpoint at render time so the number on screen reflects the latest state, and call the write endpoint (the hold) only when the user has explicitly committed.
-The read endpoint is free, the write endpoint is gated by the operator's per-lot opt-in toggle.
+The read endpoint is free, the write endpoint requires the operator to be on a Pro or Enterprise plan (agent integrations are plan-gated via canAccessFeature(plan, "ai_agent_bookings"), not a per-lot toggle).

 Render-time readbash